chookity-pokk/postgres_odbc/README.md

 I have currently added a gui version of it that is able to push, pull, edit and import data into the database.
 The testing branch has a smoother experience and will probably make that the main branch but have yet to do so.
 Everything should be working without bugs or glitches.

+All the code that is currently not being used but were just test scripts to see if/how certain function work are in the `Archive` folder and I moved all the different databases inside of the `Parts` folders to make the main script much smaller and cleaner.

 ## Current issues:
 - The placement of the dropdown menu is pretty garbage.<br>